Dionisiy/CA/a-closer-look-at-cssquiz.md

 Which of the following options will increase the size of paragraph elements to 24 pixels?

-Answer: font-size: 24px;.
+Answer: `font-size: 24px;`.
 CSS sizing values have a number followed by a measurement type, e.g., 16px or 2rem.